jonathan-scholbach/gutenberg2epub/README.md

 git clone git@github.com:jonathan-scholbach/epubFromGutenberg.git
 ```

-Then

-In a terminal, navigate to the directory `epubFromGutenberg`.
+Then, in a terminal, navigate to the directory `epubFromGutenberg`.
 In there, create and activate the virtual environment, and install the requirements:

 ```
-virtualenv env --python=Python3
+virtualenv env --python=python3
 source env/bin/activate
 pip install -r requirements.txt
 ```